miguelpalma/chef-seedbox/README.md

 ## Add a new recipe

-Add it to `Cheffile` then the following will download all its dependencies to directory `cookbook`:
+Find the recipe to install on [Opscode community site](http://community.opscode.com/) and add its name to file `Cheffile`.
+The following will then download all its dependencies to directory `cookbook`:

     librarian-chef install

-You can then override recipes attributes in `nodes/sbdev.json`.

 NB: directory `cookbook` is **not** tracked by git.

+Also add it to the `nodes/sbdev.json` file along with attributes from recipes you wish to override.

 ## Run Chef